 Light is a plant’s food.
-It is imperative that cultivator’s monitor the amount and type of food their plants receive, just as a nutritionist must monitor what an athlete eats.
-Each day there is a minimum amount of sunlight a plant must receive to meet their basic biological needs.
-The most common metric for this is Daily Light Integral (DLI), which measures the cumulative amount of PAR light energy that a surface receives over the course of a day.
-This metric gives cultivators insight into how much light is available for their plants, expressed as a Moles per Day value.
+It is imperative that cultivators monitor the amount and type of food their plants receive, just as a nutritionist must monitor what an athlete eats.
+Each day there is a minimum amount of sunlight required for a plant to receive its basic biological needs.
+The most common metric for this is Daily Light Integral (DLI), a measure of the cumulative amount of PAR (photosynthetically active radiation) light energy that a surface receives over the course of a day.
+This measurement helps cultivators determine how much light is available for their plants, expressed as a Moles per Day value.

 ENTER ANY TWO TO GET THE THIRD VALUE

 Values in light pink represent typical target DLI amounts

 500 uMole represents a typical desirable light intensity for indoor early stage growth.

 1000 uMole is a high level intensity for both indoor and greenhouse supplemental lighting for late stage and flowering growth.

 1500 uMole is a typical plant saturation level for high DLI crops.

 2000 uMole is a typical maximum natural sun output on a clear day.